Lesterpig/mopidy-party/README.rst

     hide_pause = false # Change to true to hide the pause button hide_skip = false  # Change to true to hide the skip button style = dark.css   # Stylesheet to use.
-Also embedded is original.css (light theme)
+Also embedded is original.css (light theme) max_results = 50   # Maximum number of tracks to show when searching / browsing on a single page

 Project resources
 =================